This September 2025 trip is full! See the website for more:

 Ichan Kala is the UNESCO site walled, ancient, inner city of Khiva, considered to be the largest surviving walled city in central Asia.
 An important stop on the ancient Silk Road, the inner city was protected by 10-meter high brick walls.
 It was the last resting place of camel caravans before crossing the desert to Iran.
 Although few very old monuments remain, it is a coherent and well-preserved example of the Muslim architecture of Central Asia.
 Tiled and mosaic-encrusted treasures of Khiva’s old town include stunning palaces, mosques, and minarets.

 Embroidered textiles and fluffy sheepskin wool caps abound in Khiva.
 We’ll visit several grand architectural wonders and have dinner on a rooftop with 360-degree views of nighttime illuminated Khiva.
-There is a wonderful carpet shop in Khiva that was started by Chris Alexander, who wrote “Carpet Ride to Khiva.”
-Several women are at work on beautiful woolen carpets.
+In a Khiva carpet shop, everal women are at work on beautiful woolen carpets.
 Hand-knotted examples here show unusual patterns that were inspired by the designs of the tiles and carved wooden doors of the city.

 Over the border into Kyrgyzstan